-As a published writer, Wheadon has contributed to The Brooklyn Rail and has also published her writing in BOMB, White Zinfandel, NOTOFU, Studio Magazine, ArtVoices, NuktaArt: Contemporary Art Magazine of Pakistan, and Distorted Magazine, along with numerous artist books and exhibition catalogues.
+Wheadon is currently a contributor at The Brooklyn Rail and has also published her writing in BOMB, White Zinfandel, NOTOFU, Studio Magazine, ArtVoices, NuktaArt: Contemporary Art Magazine of Pakistan, and Distorted Magazine, along with numerous artist books and exhibition catalogues.
 As an educator, Wheadon co-facilitates Studio Lab: Freestyle and Displacement in Contemporary Art Practices through Barnard College, and has guest-lectured at the New School, the Center for Curatorial Leadership, Howard University, and Brown University, where she is a member of the advisory board for the John Nicholas Brown Center for Public Humanities and Cultural Heritage.
-In prior roles, Wheadon served as Curatorial Director at Rush Arts Gallery and Curatorial Assistant at The Studio Museum, and guest-curated exhibitions at P.P.O.W.
+In prior roles, Wheadon served as Curatorial Director at Rush Arts Gallery and Curatorial Assistant at The Studio Museum, and has guest-curated exhibitions at P.P.O.W.
 Gallery, Scope International Art Fair, The Roger Smith Hotel, Verge Emerging Art Fair and The Catalina Hotel.